tofu99/GR-2.28.2020/Russian Roulete RPG system rules.md

 | Combat       | Anything fighting/battle/combat related        |
 | Ranged       | Anything ranged                                |
 | Melee        | Close quarters                                 |

+> If that didn't make sense, keywords are types of actions, and skills are what let you re-roll the dice.

 ### Conditional Skills